Integration Guide

 What is Underlay?

 Underlay is a versioned registry for structured knowledge.
-Apps push snapshots of their data; Underlay preserves them, deduplicates files, and serves them via a stable API.
+Apps push snapshots of their data; Underlay preserves them, deduplicates records and files, and serves them via a stable API.
 Think npm for data, or Docker Hub for structured content.

 Core Concepts

-• Collection — A named, versioned body of structured data.
+• Collection: A named, versioned body of structured data.
 Identified by :owner/:slug.

-• File — A binary blob (PDF, image, etc.) stored by SHA-256 hash.
+• File: A binary blob (PDF, image, etc.) stored by SHA-256 hash.
 Referenced in records via {"$file": "sha256:<hex>"}.

 Authentication